 What does ‘hours worked’ include in California?

-According to California law, ‘hours worked’ is defined as “the time during which the employee is subject to the control of an employer”.
+According to California law, ‘hours worked’ is defined as “the time during which the employee is subject to the control of an employer.”
 Employees must be properly compensated for all time worked.
 In California, certain types of breaks and commutes are included in hours worked:

-• Meal breaks: Employees are entitled to a 30-minute meal break if they work more than five hours in a day, and a second 30-minute meal break if they work more than 10 hours in a day.
+- Meal breaks: Employees are entitled to a 30-minute meal break if they work more than five hours in a day, and a second 30-minute meal break if they work more than 10 hours in a day.
 If the employee is allowed to leave the worksite and can be completely off duty during this time, then it is not classed as work.
-However, if the worker must remain onsite or be available for duty during this break, then it must be included in hours worked.
+However, if the worker must remain onsite or be available for duty during this break, then it must be included in the hours worked.

-• Rest breaks: Employees can take a rest break of at least ten minutes for every four hours worked.
+- Rest breaks: Employees can take a rest break of at least ten minutes for every four hours worked.
 This time is included in hours worked.

 What is the most hours a salaried employee can work in California?